soufi/wifi-parental-control/README.md

 APP_NAME="parental_control"
 LOG_LEVEL_CONSOLE="error"
 LOG_LEVEL_FILE="info"
+LAUNCH_ACTIVATION=true        #launches activation filter on startup LAUNCH_DEACTIVATION=false     #launches deactivation filter on startup if activation not present
 ```

 > **N.B:** By default, the program expects a `.env` in the root folder. but if you wish to use another file provide the environemnt paramter `DOTENV_FILE_PATH`.